GenisGE/popgen/Answers_Exercise in estimating nucleotide diversity.md

 **Q16:** Is there a sign of inbreeding in some of the humans?

+> No, all have an F value close to zero.

 **Q17:** Do some of the chimpanzees show signs of inbreeding?

+ > Verus: two inds with 0.11 and 0.062 F ;
+Ellioti: Five with an F of 0.062 or more ;
+Troglodytes: Three with an F of 0.062 or more ;
+Schwein:  Five with an F of 0.062 or more.

 **Q18:** If so, how related do they seem to be?

+> First cousin offspring has an F of around 0.0625, uncle-niece an F of 0.125 and offspring of brother sister around 0.25.
+Keep in mind that there is some variation around this number.

 Now take a look at the total sample of the combined set of chimpanzees (“Pan\_troglodytes.het”).

 **Q19:** What is going on here?
 Why are the inbreeding coefficients so high?

+> The Wahlund effect, where we see more homozygotes than what we expect from random mating, because we pool different populations into one.